 These cupcakes are what I like to call healthyish – indulgent but still made with tons of good for you ingredients.

-For indulgence and the perfect amount of sweetness, I used pure cane sugar.
+For decadence and the perfect amount of sweetness, I used pure cane sugar.
 It not only provides sweetness, but it also keeps the cupcakes moist.

-These cupcakes are also made with numerous nutrient-rich ingredients, like flaxseed, coconut oil, and gluten-free flour, so you still can feel good about feeding them to your family and eating them yourself!
+These cupcakes are also made with several nutrient-rich ingredients, like flaxseed, coconut oil, and gluten-free flour, making it a delicious, guilt-free treat.

 OTHER DELICIOUS TREATS PERFECT FOR HALLOWEEN